 Flower lovers can head to Arctic-Alpine Botanical Garden.
 It is not the largest botanical garden you have seen but it still deserves your visit.

 Norway is not a paradise for shopping if you are meticulous about your budget.
 Souvenirs can be bought from the city centre but for more shopping, you need to head to a shopping mall.
 We visited Jekta Storsenter.
 It had free parking, many shops and restaurants.

 We recommend roaming around Tromso, too.
-With a car, Sommaray is only 1 hour driving away from Tromso.
+With a car, Sommaroy is only 1 hour's drive away from Tromso.
 The route is super-scenic and easy to drive.
-Beautiful fjords will absolutely make the driving experience more enjoyable one.
-Visiting Sommaray is best during a sunny day.
+Beautiful fjords will make the driving experience a more enjoyable one.
+Visiting Sommaroy is best on a sunny day.

-You will find many white sandy beaches with crystal clear water of Arctic Sea.
+You will find many white sandy beaches with crystal clear water of the Arctic Sea.
 A white beach is a perfect place to dip after exposure to the tormenting sun.
-Even though the water is extremely cold, you can tolerate it under the sunshine.
+Even though the water is extremely cold, you can tolerate it in the sunshine.

-After almost four days in Tromso, we started driving back to Finland.
-Before reaching Kilpisjärvi, the first town in Finland, we stopped to see Rovijok Waterfall.
+After we had spent almost four days in Tromso, it was time to drive back to the Finnish border.
+Before reaching Kilpisjärvi, the first town in Finland, we stopped quickly to see Rovijok Waterfall.

-Along our driving route back to Helsinki, we had an overnight stop at a new location.
-We headed to Ranua, which is famous for its zoo and pandas.
+Along our driving route back from Kilpisjärvi to Helsinki, we had an overnight stop at a new location.
+We headed to Ranua, which is famous for its zoo and polar bears.
 Unfortunately, we didn't have time to visit the zoo but we just slept in the hostel part of Lapland Northern Lights Hotel Ilveslinna.